li2equn/Notes/HTML.md

 - HTML tags normally come in pairs like ```<p>``` and ```</p>```
 - The first tag in a pair is the start tag, the second tag is the end tag
 - The end tag is written like the start tag, but with a forward slash inserted before the tag name

+### The <!DOCTYPE> Declaration
+- The <!DOCTYPE> declaration represents the document type, and helps browsers to display web pages correctly.
+- It must only appear once, at the top of the page (before any HTML tags).
+- The <!DOCTYPE> declaration is not case sensitive.

+### HTML Documents